Jesus takes the Passover meal and invests new meaning in the wine and the bread. The wine symbolises his blood and the bread his body.

 ‘“The days are coming,” declares the Lord, “when I'll make a new covenant with the people of Israel and with the people of Judah.
 It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was a husband to them,” declares the Lord.
 “This is the covenant I will make with the people of Israel after that time,” declares the Lord.
 “I will put my law in their minds and write it on their hearts.
 I will be their God, and they will be my people.
 No longer will they teach their neighbour, or say to one another, ‘know the Lord,’ because they will all know me, from the least of them to the greatest,” declares the Lord.
 “For I will forgive their wickedness and remember their sins no more.”’Jeremiah 31:31-34, NIV

 Jeremiah clearly prophesies that the covenant with Moses which he refers to in verse 32 is going to be replaced by a new covenant that's going to be more effective.
 A covenant is a revealed way of God relating to mankind which he reveals on his terms.
 It's a divinely-initiated framework by which mankind can relate to God on his terms.
-The Law of Moses, that served the Jewish people these hundreds of years, and Jesus fulfilled the Law of Moses, now he was going to replace that legal system with a new covenant based on his sacrificial death, his resurrection, on the gift of the Holy Spirit to a new people which are going to be called the Church - Jew and Gentile together, who will not be controlled by the legal system of the Mosaic covenant but will be led by the Spirit and taught through the teaching of Jesus and the Apostles, which will be written down in Scriptures.
+The Law of Moses, had served the Jewish people these hundreds of years, and Jesus fulfilled the Law of Moses.
+Now he was going to replace that legal system with a new covenant based on his sacrificial death, his resurrection, on the gift of the Holy Spirit to a new people which are going to be called the Church - Jew and Gentile together, who will not be controlled by the legal system of the Mosaic covenant but will be led by the Spirit and taught through the teaching of Jesus and the Apostles, which will be written down in Scriptures.

 This is the new covenant that is implied and stated here.
 It's just about to come into existence, and it's already going to have a symbolic framework in the cup, in the Lord's Supper.
 ‘It's in my blood.
 It's the new covenant in my blood.’
 In other words it's achieved by death.
 This is incredibly important.
 It is always wrong to think of Jesus' ministry primarily as just healing and teaching.
 The most important thing he did was to die in our place; die for us; die as our substitute.
 The new covenant is achieved by his death and he fulfilled the principal of the Law of Moses that God had instituted many hundreds of years ago and taught to the people of Israel, which is that the pathway to forgiveness comes through atonement, through a sacrificial substitutionary death on behalf of somebody else.
 This was first of all fulfilled through animals dying but was finally and completely fulfilled in Jesus Christ's human death for us.
 As stated in a previous episode, this principle is summarised beautifully in the Leviticus 17: 11;